-The Lead Agency must have policies and practices that require licensing inspectors (or qualified monitors designated by the Lead Agency) to perform an annual monitoring visit of each license-exempt CCDF provider for compliance with health, safety, and fire standards (658E(c)(2)(K)(i)(IV); 98.42(b)(2)(ii)).
+The Lead Agency must have policies and practices that require licensing inspectors (or qualified monitors designated by the Lead Agency) to perform an annual monitoring visit of each license-exempt CCDF provider for compliance with health, safety, and fire standards a.
+To certify, describe the policies and practices for the annual monitoring of:

+(658E(c)(2)(K)(i)(IV); 98.42(b)(2)(ii)).
 Inspections for relative providers will be addressed in question 5.6.4.
 At a minimum, the health and safety requirements to be inspected must address the standards listed in subsection 5.3 (98.41(a)).